Split, Croatia: University

 The University of Split (Sveučilište u Splitu) was founded in 1974.
 In the last few years it has grown to a large extent.
 Now it has 18,000 students and is organized in 12 faculties and 1 Academy (Arts Academy – Theatre department, Music department, Fine arts department and design).
 Split has the biggest university campus in Croatia with all the facilities.
 It houses all of the faculties, a large student centre with a sports hall, sporting grounds and a university library.

 Culture

+Tourism

+Tourism plays a crucial role in Split's and Croatia's economy.
+With over 900,000 visits each year, Split makes one of the most visited cities in Croatia and in Europe.
+The largest tourist region of Dalmatia is the part around its largest city.
+Split is the location of the most valuable cultural monuments.
+The Split part of Dalmatia shared the same historical fate as other parts of Dalmatia, but because of its central position and protection by the vast hinterland, it was less exposed to devastation than its neighbouring regions.
+It is for that reason that so many people live in Split.
+Near Split are the other large all the large Dalmatian islands - Brač, Šolta, Čiovo, Hvar and Vis, which are all well connected with Port of Split.

+In 2023, Split had a record number of tourists, 965,405 visits and 3,050,389 overnight stays.
+In addition to that, the impact of tourism in Split had the international events and gatherings such as the Ultra Europe electronic music festival, who every July brings more than 150,000 people each year, which was annually held on Poljud Stadium, until it was moved to Park mladeži ("Youth Park") in 2019.
+Cultural impact played also a big role in Split's tourism, including filming of international TV series Game of Thrones, which used locations of Diocletian's Palace, Klis Fortress, Žrnovnica quarry and watermill, as well filming of Bliss, starring Owen Wilson and Salma Hayek.

 In 1979, the historic center of Split was included into the UNESCO list of World Heritage Sites.
 Split is said to be one of the centres of Croatian culture.
-Its literary tradition can be traced to medieval times, and includes names like Marko Marulić, while in more modern times Split excelled by authors famous for their sense of humor.
-Among them the most notable is Miljenko Smoje, famous for his TV series Malo misto and Velo misto, with the latter dealing with the development of Split into a modern city.
+Its literary tradition can be traced to medieval times and includes names like Marko Marulić, while in more modern times more authors have a sense of humor.

+Among the most notable are Miljenko Smoje, with his TV series Malo misto and Velo misto (the latter covering Split's modernization), and Ivo Tijardović, who wrote an operetta called "Little Floramye" (Mala Floramye).
+Both represented to some the old traditions slowly dying out due to large numbers of rural migrants from the undeveloped hinterland.

-Despite colorful settings and characters, as well as a cinema tradition that could be traced to early 20th-century works of Josip Karaman, there were relatively few films shot in or around Split.
-However, the city did produce several famous actors, most notably Boris Dvornik.
+Despite colorful settings and characters, as well as a cinema tradition beginning with early 20th-century works of Josip Karaman, there were relatively few films shot in or around Split.
+Its most notable star is Boris Dvornik.